Miycreations Project, article and photographs

 Miy Easter project; Elegant Easter Eggs with Style

-simple supplies with a featured paintbrush and translucent glass paints you can
+Using a few basic supplies with a featured paintbrush and translucent glass paints you

-create gorgeous multi-coloured Easter Egg decorations you can treasure years to
+can create these gorgeous multi-coloured Easter Eggs and treasure them for years to

-Att: Teachers Educators this is an egg-cellent Easter projects to do with children of
+Att: Parents and educators this is an egg-cellent Easter projects to do with children of

 Hands-on time: Under one hour.